-All accidental or intentional overdoses, whether they result in an adverse event or not, must be recorded in the patient notes and CRFs.
+All accidental or intentional overdoses, whether resulting in an adverse event or not, must be recorded in the patient notes and CRFs.
 Overdoses resulting in an adverse event are classified as SAEs and must be reported to UCL CTC according to SAE reporting procedures.
-'Other medically significant event' must be ticked as the classification of serious and the fact that an overdose has occurred must be clearly stated.
+The fact that an overdose has occurred must be clearly stated on the SAE Report.
 See also section 12.2.2 (Serious Adverse Events (SAEs)).